FarronF/limerick-council-meetings/meetings/2018/07/16-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 18th June 2018.md

 interested stakeholders and the general public.
 At all times the views of the Elected

-Members have been respected and changes made as a result of the various--- 9
+Members have been respected and changes made as a result of the various
+---
+9

 consultations.
 If requested, a further workshop can be held with the Elected